marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ![Simple camera functions in AssemblyScript](img/assemblyscript.png "My First AssemblyScript")

-The result: a `3KB` file containing some basic math functions, that take an input and return an output.
+The result: a 3KB binary containing some basic math functions, that take an input and return an output.
 AssemblyScript offers you some *glue-tooling* by providing its own [Loader](https://www.assemblyscript.org/loader.html), which will deal with importing the binary file and being able to call them.

-However, this is optional and I ended up using the JavaScript [WebAssembly API](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API).
+However, this is optional and I ended up using the JavaScript [WebAssembly API](https://developer.mozilla.org/en-US/docs/WebAssembly/Using_the_JavaScript_API), *neat*.
 And it turns out, this is super easy: simply use the `fetch` API to load your compiled `.wasm`-file, cast it as an `ArrayBuffer`, and use the `WebAssembly.instantiate()` function to get it up and running.

 ![Loading a wasm file](img/instantiate.png "This is awesome")